qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_concept.rst

 DFA
 ^^^

 A DFA :need:`gd_guidl__safety_analysis` shall be used to proof the absence of dependent failures.
-For the analysis a checklist
+For the analysis a list of DFA failure initiators :need:`gd_chklst__dfa_failure_initiators` is available.
-:need:`gd_chklst__dfa` is available.

 Safety Analysis
 ^^^^^^^^^^^^^^^

-For the safety analyses the safety analyses :need:`gd_temp__safety_analysis` shall be used.
+For the safety analyses the templates :ref:`safety_analysis_templates` shall be used.
+For the safety analysis we selected the method FMEA on feature and component level.
 The safety analysis is done on architectural diagrams (state and sequence diagrams).
-Therefore fault models shall be used :need:`gd_guidl__fault_models`.
+For the safety analysis fault models shall be used :need:`gd_guidl__fault_models`.

-How to add new safety measure/mechanisms?
+How to add new safety mitigations?
 =========================================

-Identified faults without a mechanism/measure stay open and were monitored in the issue tracking sytem :need:`wp__issue_track_system` until there are closed.
+Identified faults without a mitigation stay open and are monitored in the issue tracking sytem :need:`wp__issue_track_system` until they are resolved.